ThePython10110/ExchangeClone/README.md

 #### Overview:
 * **NOTE: Updating to this version resets tools to their default mode and range (1x1, range 0).
 Upgrades will not be affected.**
+* **OTHER NOTE: In this version... dark and red matter armor are ridiculously overpowered, often making the player invincible.
+This is an [engine problem](https://github.com/minetest/minetest/issues/14344) that I can't fix.**
 * Tools' mining speeds, attack damage, and attack speeds now match ProjectE's
-* Most tools' abilities are more similar to ProjectE's, and are more efficient in some cases.
+* Most tools' abilities are more similar to ProjectE's, and perform better in some cases.
+* New items
-* ExchangeClone now uses EE2/ProjectE's textures (I didn't know until recently that EE2's license had been changed to MIT)
+* ExchangeClone now mostly uses EE2/ProjectE's textures and sounds (I didn't know until recently that EE2's license had been changed to MIT).

 #### Full changelog:
 * New features: